 Professional Development Series (PDS) listings contain non-degree courses, workshops, and seminars designed for individuals in public/private education, business, government, and other career areas.
 Teachers can use course offerings for Virginia Department of Education license recertification or for insight and preparation in the National Board Certification process.
-Questions about these courses should be directed to Dr. Vicky Seiler in the Adult Studies Program office.
+Questions about these courses should be directed to the Adult Studies Program.